Commander Adept Nemo

-- Lancer, or the Hurricane for an arc node - You want to keep your distance from the front, but still let your support spells reach their targets.
+- Lancer - You want to keep your distance from the front, but still let your support spells reach their targets.
 Thorn should be considered only for out-theme games, where it can reach absurd movement distances with Locomotion and its Reaction Drive.

-- A Shield Guard - The necessary protection from stray AOEs and Eiryss' bolt.
-A Sentinel fits the job.
+- Sentinel - The necessary protection from stray AOEs and Eiryss' bolt.

-- Hunter - Almost always satisfied with the Power up focus, and can really exploit his large CTRL area.
+- Hunter - Almost always satisfied with the Power up focus and can really exploit Nemo's large CTRL area.

-- Minuteman - Benefits greatly from Supercharged, Deceleration, and his huge CTRL area.
+- Minuteman - Benefits greatly from Supercharged, Deceleration, and Nemo's huge CTRL area.

-- Centurion, Avenger - with four focus, RNG 2 melee weapon, and Locomotion, a startling amount of damage can be achieved.
+- Centurion or Avenger - With four focus, RNG 2" melee weapon, and Locomotion, a startling amount of damage can be achieved very quickly.

-- Ironclad - is also a cheap and efficient beatstick, whose Tremor AOE can help other models finish the job.
+- Ironclad - A cheap and efficient beatstick, whose Tremor AOE can help other models finish the job.

-- Hammersmith - his best beatstick, with Lightning Shroud it's damage output is virtually identical to a Stormclad with the same; with four focus two of them can easily one-round a colossal with a 50/50 chance of taking down an Arcane Shielded Stormwall/Hurricane.
+- Hammersmith - A better beatstick and with Lightning Shroud it's damage output is virtually identical to a Stormclad.
+With four focus, two Hammersmiths can one-round a colossal with a 50/50 chance of taking down an Arcane Shielded Stormwall/Hurricane.

-- Hurricane - Arc node and powerful slam/knockdown electric guns that synergize nicely with Voltaic Snare, Nemo's feat, and the electric buffs he favors.
+- Hurricane - An arc node and powerful slam/knockdown electric guns that synergize nicely with Voltaic Snare, Nemo's feat, and the electric buffs he favors.

 - Originally released in Warmachine: Escalation (2004)